rav3ndust/shellbie/README.md

-# Little Linux Assistant
+# Shellbie

-**Little Linux Assistant**, which we will call "*LLA*" for the rest of this doc, is a small program meant to help you get small tasks done quickly and helpfully.
+**Shellbie** is a small program meant to help you get small tasks done quickly and helpfully.
 It is also meant to be light and easy to run on all major GNU/Linux distributions.

 It is a **proof-of-concept** that will serve as the base for a bigger GNU/Linux FOSS assistant I am working on in the background, so expect more basic functionality from this one.